emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-message-type.md

 ## 3. Configure a message type

-As specified before with configure we mean adding, editing and/or deleting a message type.
-Below we will detail per action what you should do.
+As specified before with configure we refer to adding, editing, and/or deleting a message type.
+Below we will explain the steps in detail.

 ### 3.1 Adding a message type